 TDS stands for sustainable tourism.
 Its efforts are focused on conserving the natural environment and cultural heritage of the region.
 As a traveller, you also can make a difference by supporting sustainable initiatives at the local level.

-Tips on the environment
+Tips on Preserving and Protecting the Environment

 - Recycling facilities are extremely limited in Nepal.
-Avoid buying goods and products with plastic packaging;
+Avoid buying goods and products with plastic packaging!

-- Do not pluck flowers or damage plants or their branches, and do not step on them;
+- Do not pluck flowers or damage plants or their branches, and do not step on them!

-- Take safety precautions when lighting up fire; be careful with matches and unextinguished cigarettes butts;
+- Take safety precautions when lighting up fire.
+Be careful with matches and unextinguished cigarettes butts!

-- While camping on river banks or other water sources, dispose waste water as far from them as possible;
+- While camping on river banks or other water sources, dispose waste water as far from them as possible.

 - Wildlife is protected by law.
-Do not hunt;
+Do not hunt.

 - You can use binoculars to watch birds or observe animals.
 Always keep a reasonable distance from animals to avoid disturbing them.
 Do not feed animals.

-Tips on society and culture
+Tips on Society and Culture

-- Always remember to remove your shoes from your feet before entering a Nepali home, temple, or stupa;
+- Always remember to remove your shoes from your feet before entering a Nepali home, temple, or stupa.

 - Dress appropriately.
-Women should avoid wearing skimpy outfits;
+Women should avoid wearing skimpy outfits.

-- Take photographs only after receiving permission for the object or person to be photographed;
+- Take photographs only after receiving permission for the object or person to be photographed.

-- Develop a genuine interest in meeting and talking to people; respect their local customs
+- Develop a genuine interest in meeting and talking to people.
+Respect their local customs.

-Tips on economy
+Tips on Economy